Sandbox Commands

 islo rm

-Remove a sandbox completely (stops and deletes).
+Remove one or more sandboxes completely (stops and deletes).

 Syntax: